glide112/SampleWebRTC/README.md

  -------------

 <b>Other useful info:</b><br>
- All of the API from sip.js can be used.
+ All of the API from sip.js can be used.<br>
  For more details visit <a href="https://sipjs.com/api/0.7.0/">sip.js</a>.

 ----------------------------------------------------